How Does the Solar Tax Credit Work? The Ultimate Guide

-Colorado and Florida both allow an exemption from the state sales tax (or sales and use tax) for the purchase of solar panels, which effectively reduces the upfront price of the system.
-Similarly, Texas and Florida law provide a property tax exemption to ensure that homeowners will not have to pay additional property taxes on the increased value of their home as a result of their solar panel additions.
+Colorado and Florida both allow an exemption from the state sales tax (or sales and use tax) for the purchase of solar panels, which reduces the system’s up-front price.
+Similarly, Texas and Florida provide a property tax exemption to ensure homeowners don’t have to pay additional property taxes on their homes’ increased value as a result of their solar panels.

-In addition to the federal solar tax credit, there may be local rebates available to help in reducing installation costs.
+In addition to the federal solar tax credit, local rebates may be available to help reduce installation costs.
 For example, Austin Energy offers a solar rebate for solar power, as does CPS Energy in San Antonio.
 You can see our full list of solar rebates here.

-If you meet the following criteria, you may be eligible to benefit from the solar investment tax credit:
+If you meet these criteria, you may be eligible to benefit from the solar ITC:

-- Your PV setup is located at a residence or commercial business within the United States.
+- Your PV setup is at a U.S. residence or commercial business.

-- Your solar panel system is new or has never been used before; the solar tax credit can only be claimed on original equipment installations.
+- Your solar panel system is new or unused.
+You can claim the solar tax credit on only original equipment installations.

-If you purchase a solar energy system and it belongs to your business or household, you are eligible for the solar tax credit.
-You can claim the solar tax credit when filing your annual federal tax return.
+If you purchase a solar energy system and it belongs to your business or household, you’re eligible for the solar tax credit.
+You can claim the credit when filing your annual federal tax return.

-Make sure to let your accountant know that you’ve installed solar panels in the past year.
-If you file your own taxes, you’ll simply use tax form 5695.
+Make sure to let your accountant know you’ve installed solar panels in the past year.
+If you file your own taxes, simply use tax form 5695.

-If you’re concerned about income limitations, there’s no maximum cap to qualify for the ITC program.
+If you’re concerned about income limitations, there’s no maximum cap to qualify for the solar ITC.
 However, you’ll need a tax liability charge that’s large enough to claim your full credit.

 If you don’t have sufficient tax liability to claim your entire solar tax credit in one year, your remaining credits can carry over into future years as long as the tax credit is in effect.

 The ITC is a nonrefundable credit.
-However, according to Section 48 in the Internal Revenue Code, the credit can be carried back one year, or carried forward in the next 20 years.
+However, according to Section 48 of the Internal Revenue Code, the credit can be carried back one year or carried forward in the next 20 years.

-Therefore, if you don’t have a tax liability this year, but you had one last year, you’ll still be able to claim your credit; or if you don’t have one this year but will at one point in the next two decades, your credit will still be available for claiming.
+Therefore, if you don’t have a tax liability this year but had one last year, you can still claim the credit.
+If you don’t have one this year but will at some point in the next 20 years, you can still claim the credit.

-A solar panel installation is a big project, and it’s important to know that you’re working with a reliable and reputable team.
-Whether you’re an average homeowner or a large business such as Whole Foods or Office Depot, Freedom Solar is dedicated to making our clients’ switch to solar power an easy and affordable transition.
+A solar panel installation is a big project, so it’s important to work with a reliable and reputable team.
+Whether you’re an average homeowner or a large business such as Whole Foods or Office Depot, Freedom Solar is dedicated to making your switch to solar an easy and affordable transition.

-So if you’re thinking about going solar, ready to make the switch to a lifetime of green energy, or interested in reducing your tax burden by lowering your electric bill, we’re here to help you begin the journey with our 7 Steps to Solar process.
+So if you’re thinking about going solar, ready to make the switch to a lifetime of green energy or interested in reducing your tax burden by lowering your electric bill, we’re here to help.
+You can begin your journey with our 7 Steps to Solar process.